bbdsoftware/metis-cluster-bootstraps/docs/charts/modules/Chart-Docs/metis-apps-addons-aws.md

 ## Development
 ### Linting
-To run the linting test a util script called test.sh has been provided to run the ct tests via a docer container
+To run the linting test a util script called helmLint.sh has been provided to run the ct tests via a docker container

 ## Helm Charts included as applications
  - aws-node-termination-handler   : https://github.com/aws/aws-node-termination-handler